awsdocs/amazon-route53-docs/doc_source/domain-configure-dnssec.md

 You can protect your domain from this type of attack, known as DNS spoofing or a man\-in\-the\-middle attack, by configuring Domain Name System Security Extensions \(DNSSEC\), a protocol for securing DNS traffic\.

 **Important**
-Amazon Route 53 supports DNSSEC for domain registration but does not support DNSSEC for DNS service\.
-If you want to configure DNSSEC for a domain that is registered with Amazon Route 53, you must use another DNS service provider\.
+Amazon Route 53 supports DNSSEC for domain registration\.
+However, Route 53 does not support DNSSEC for DNS service, regardless of whether the domain is registered with Route 53\.
+If you want to configure DNSSEC for a domain that is registered with Route 53, you must use another DNS service provider\.

 + [Overview of How DNSSEC Protects Your Domain](#domain-configure-dnssec-how-it-works)